 The Price of “Watershed Chattooga Duffel Dry Bag” varies, so check the latest price at

 It’s hard for me to carry a dry bag at my side sometimes because I’m short, so a backpack is a better choice for me.
-I’ve been known to pack a lot, and the backpack design makes it easier for me to carry things even when I’m also pulling a kayak behind me.
+I’ve been known to pack a lot, and the rectangular shape backpack design makes it easier for me to carry things, even when I’m also pulling a kayak behind me.

 For those of you who prefer to just carry the bag in your hand, there is a strap on the top, and it’s comfortable too.

-A unique feature that I appreciate about this waterproof dry bag is the reflective strips.
-It already comes in a bright yellow color that makes it easy to spot, (or black if you want something more neutral) but it also has reflective strips down the sides.
+A unique feature that I appreciate about this dry bag is the reflective strips.
+It already comes in a bright yellow color that makes it easy to spot (or black if you want something more neutral), but it also has reflective strips down the sides.

-If you get a little clumsy and drop your dry bag in the murky water, these straps might just come in handy for spotting it.
-Luckily, it’s also completely waterproof so at least you won’t have to worry about the stuff inside getting damaged should this happen.
+If you get a little clumsy and drop your dry bag in the murky water, these backpack straps might just come in handy for spotting it.
+Luckily, it’s also completely waterproof, so at least you won’t have to worry about the stuff inside getting damaged should this happen.

 I also can’t help but love how this versatile dry bag opens up so wide to make it easy to put everything inside it.
 It has the usual roll-top design too, but something about this one made it easier to keep straight when I was rolling it down.

 It’s also coated with thermoplastic polyurethane, which just happens to be very durable water repellent.
 I never worry about my gear getting wet inside.